carloszani/vsCode_ssh_Ec2/README.md

 Follow the next steps to convert the private key reported by Amazon to the standard supported by the extension.

 1. Open PuTTYGen locally and load the private key you want to convert.
 2. Select **Conversions > Export OpenSSH key** from the application menu.
-Save the converted key (for example **aws_instance** - this file has no extension) to a local location **under the.ssh directory** in your user profile folder (for example **C:\Users\youruser\.ssh**).
+Save the converted key (for example **aws_instance** - this file has no extension) to a local location **under the.ssh directory** in your user profile folder (for example **`C:\Users\youruser\.ssh`**).
 3. Validate that this new local file is owned by you and no other user has permissions to access it.
 4. In VS Code, run **Remote-SSH: Open Configuration File...** in the Command Palette (**F1**), select the SSH config file you wish to change, and add (or modify) a host entry in the config file as follows to point to the file:

 ![Remote Host File](https://imgur.com/yc2bhmn.png)

-For exemple:
+For exemple:<br>
-    **Host aws-ec2-instance**
+    **Host aws-ec2-instance**<br>
         **User ec2-user** (remember: in a AWS EC2 Linux, the user is alway **ec2-user**) **HostName 18.15.0.11** (remember: when you create a new AWS EC2 instance, an IPv4 Public IP is always provided by AWS and associated with the instance, check the AWS console for your public IP of your instance.
 Important: the IP changes every time you STOP and START the instance.
-Whenever there is an error when connecting through Visual Studio, make sure that the EC2 IP is updated in the file.)
+Whenever there is an error when connecting through Visual Studio, make sure that the EC2 IP is updated in the file.)<br>
         **IdentityFile c:\user\.shh\aws_instance** (Full path and name of the file generated in step 2 above.)

 ## Connect Visual Studio Code to EC2